isaink/CloningTumblr/MVP.md

 # The App for Trends + Fans
+`[∞influers]`
+Origin of `infinite influencers` INF-LUENCERS, and from the similitude of sounds: flux, flow.
-[Re-Name] The App that makes closer relations between fans and trends.
+The App that makes closer relations between fans and trends.

 Is an App built with Express and React.
 It's a social media for blog users + fans that allows following blogs, interact with other bloggers thru shares, give likes contents, and be aware of the new trends by tags.